rombrom/rombrom.com/src/posts/into-the-gauntlet-hiring-in-NL-2025.md

   figured it'd be cool to document parts of the process.
 ---

+I'm on the market currently and figured it's a great opportunity to write something about the current hiring landscape in NL.
+This post will zoom in on technical assessment.

 Finding a job as a software developer is weird nowadays.
 I've heard stories of companies with an amount of interview rounds that would put Dante's circles of Hell to shame.
 Among these rounds is the now often-required (and dreaded)